Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: One Dimensional Lake Problems

 by assuming $P_{i}$ is a steady state, for each $i=1,...,N$.
 Since $v_{0,1}$ is negative with large magnitude, $v_{0,i}$ is not decreasing over $i$, which is inconsistent with that $V'(P)$ is negative.
 Thus we construct a series of $\widetilde{v}_{0,i}$ in a backward manner such that $\widetilde{v}_{0,i}$ is decreasing over $i$: let $\widetilde{v}_{0,N}=v_{0,N}$; for $i=N,N-1,...,2$, if $\widetilde{v}_{0,i}\geq v_{0,i-1}$, then $\widetilde{v}_{0,i-1}=\widetilde{v}_{0,i}+\xi\Delta$, otherwise $\widetilde{v}_{0,i-1}=v_{0,i-1}$.
 Here we choose $\xi=0.1$.
 We then use piecewise linear interpolation to construct $G^{0}(P)$ such that

 for $1<i<n$, following finite difference methods to estimate the derivatives $V'(P_{i})$.
-With the same method in Step 3 of Algorithm 1.1, we use $G^{0}(P)$ to estimate the welfare $v_{i}$ at $P_{i}$, and let $V^{0}(P_{i})=v_{i}+1$ for all $i$, where the constant 1 is added to make the solution to be more accurate around the steady states.
+With the same method in Step 3 of Algorithm 1.1, we use $G^{0}(P)$ to estimate the welfare $v_{i}$ at $P_{i}$, then apply piecewise linear interpolation to construct the initial guess of the value function, $V^{0}(P)$, such that $V^{0}(P_{i})=v_{i}+1$ for all $i$, where the constant 1 is added to make the solution more accurate around the steady states.